cloudera-labs/cloudera.cluster/README.md

 | `geerlingguy.postgresql` | role | `2.2.0` |
 | `geerlingguy.mysql` (patched) | role | `master` |

-The collection also requires the following Python libraries install to operate its modules:
+The collection also requires the following Python libraries to operate its modules:

   * [jmespath](https://jmespath.org/)